Habeas Corpus in Interstate Extradition Cases

 In a case of mistaken identity, the criminal defense attorneys at Sammis Law Firm can represent you.
-In some cases, we can help our clients file a writ of habeas corpus asking that you be discharged from a Governor’s warrant in an extradition proceeding.
+In some cases, we can help our clients file a writ of habeas corpus asking that you be discharged from a Governor’s warrant in an extradition proceeding on that basis.

-Although for extradiction cases brought pursuant to section 941.10, Florida Statutes, the scope of inquiry of the trial court in habeas corpus proceedings is extremely limited.
+Keep in mind that for extradition cases brought pursuant to section 941.10, Florida Statutes, the scope of inquiry of the trial court in habeas corpus proceedings is extremely limited.